J. Robert Oppenheimer: Scientific work

 Oppenheimer did important research in theoretical astronomy (especially as related to general relativity and nuclear theory), nuclear physics, spectroscopy, and quantum field theory, including its extension into quantum electrodynamics.
 The formal mathematics of relativistic quantum mechanics also attracted his attention, although he doubted its validity.
-His work predicted many later finds, which include the neutron, meson and neutron star.
+His work predicted many later finds, including the neutron, meson and neutron star.

-Initially, his major interest was the theory of the continuous spectrum and his first published paper, in 1926, concerned the quantum theory of molecular band spectra.
+Initially, his major interest was the theory of the continuous spectrum.
+His first published paper, in 1926, concerned the quantum theory of molecular band spectra.
 He developed a method to carry out calculations of its transition probabilities.
 He calculated the photoelectric effect for hydrogen and X-rays, obtaining the absorption coefficient at the K-edge.
-His calculations accorded with observations of the X-ray absorption of the sun, but not helium.
-Years later it was realized that the sun was largely composed of hydrogen and that his calculations were indeed correct.
+His calculations accorded with observations of the X-ray absorption of the Sun, but not helium.
+Years later, it was realized that the Sun was largely composed of hydrogen and that his calculations were correct.

-Oppenheimer also made important contributions to the theory of cosmic ray showers and started work that eventually led to descriptions of quantum tunneling.
-In 1931, he co-wrote a paper on the "Relativistic Theory of the Photoelectric Effect" with his student Harvey Hall, in which, based on empirical evidence, he correctly disputed Dirac's assertion that two of the energy levels of the hydrogen atom have the same energy.
-Subsequently, one of his doctoral students, Willis Lamb, determined that this was a consequence of what became known as the Lamb shift, for which Lamb was awarded the Nobel Prize in physics in 1955.
+Oppenheimer made important contributions to the theory of cosmic ray showers.
+He also worked on the problem of field electron emission.
+This work contributed to the development of the concept of quantum tunneling.
+In 1931, he co-wrote a paper, "Relativistic Theory of the Photoelectric Effect," with his student Harvey Hall, in which, based on empirical evidence, he correctly disputed Paul Dirac's assertion that two of the energy levels of the hydrogen atom have the same energy.
+Subsequently, one of his doctoral students, Willis Lamb, determined that this was a consequence of what became known as the Lamb shift, for which Lamb was awarded the Nobel Prize in Physics in 1955.

-With his first doctoral student, Melba Phillips, Oppenheimer worked on calculations of artificial radioactivity under bombardment by deuterons.
-When Ernest Lawrence and Edwin McMillan bombarded nuclei with deuterons they found the results agreed closely with the predictions of George Gamow, but when higher energies and heavier nuclei were involved, the results did not conform to the theory.
-In 1935, Oppenheimer and Phillips worked out a theory—now known as the Oppenheimer–Phillips process—to explain the results; this theory is still in use today.
+With Melba Phillips, the first graduate student to begin her PhD under Oppenheimer's supervision, Oppenheimer worked on calculations of artificial radioactivity under bombardment by deuterons.
+When Ernest Lawrence and Edwin McMillan bombarded nuclei with deuterons they found the results agreed closely with the predictions of George Gamow, but when higher energies and heavier nuclei were involved, the results did not conform to the predictions.
+In 1935, Oppenheimer and Phillips worked out a theory—subsequently known as the Oppenheimer–Phillips process—to explain the results.
+This theory is still in use today.

 As early as 1930, Oppenheimer wrote a paper that essentially predicted the existence of the positron.
-This was after a paper by Paul Dirac proposed that electrons could have both a positive charge and negative energy.
-Dirac's paper introduced an equation, known as the Dirac equation, that unified quantum mechanics, special relativity and the then-new concept of electron spin, to explain the Zeeman effect.
-Oppenheimer, drawing on the body of experimental evidence, rejected the idea that the predicted positively charged electrons were protons.
+This was after a paper by Dirac proposed that electrons could have both a positive charge and negative energy.
+Dirac's paper introduced an equation, later known as the Dirac equation, that unified quantum mechanics, special relativity and the then-new concept of electron spin, to explain the Zeeman effect.
+Drawing on the body of experimental evidence, Oppenheimer rejected the idea that the predicted positively charged electrons were protons.
 He argued that they would have to have the same mass as an electron, whereas experiments showed that protons were much heavier than electrons.
 Two years later, Carl David Anderson discovered the positron, for which he received the 1936 Nobel Prize in Physics.